TripleCrownDiamond/vyrale/project/work with us/design-system.md

 **Customization:**

-- Apply Vyrale Pink to primary actions and highlights.
+- Apply vyrale Pink (`#FF2E7D`) to primary actions and highlights.
+Configure this in the Shadcn/UI theme setup (often in `globals.css` or theme configuration).
 - Ensure typography matches the brand guide.
 - Adjust `border-radius` for consistency if needed.